-Here are some of the most common features of an unsecured direct payday loan.
+Here are some of the most common features that come with direct payday lenders.
 In most cases the amount you borrow will be a small amount.
 Except for student loans, unsecured payday loans are smaller in amount.
 Compare the rates and terms to secured loans while the interest rate charged on balances due is generally higher.
 Interest rates and the APR will be high for when you borrow from a direct payday loan lender.
-Typically the rate of interest on unsecured loans is higher.
+The rate of interest on unsecured loans is higher.
 The interest rate on credit cards on average is 15 to 18%.
 With payday loans the rates can be over 100%.
 It’s best to compare the pros and cons of a direct payday loan to give you a better idea.

 - They are easy to get and convenient.
 You can make payments and buy things when short on money

 - Unsecured loans can improve credit score if paid each month on time.
 You can eventually qualify for secured loans with a lower interest rate

 - With a higher interest rate, you are paying more for the goods and services compared to its actual price

 - Credit score will be negatively affected if you miss payments on direct lender payday loans